As filed with the Securities and Exchange Commission on March 18, 2008

 Online search, e-commerce and related businesses face uncertainty related to future government regulation of the Internet through the application of new or existing federal, state and international laws.
 Due to the rapid growth and widespread use of the Internet, legislatures at the federal and state level have enacted and may continue to enact various laws and regulations relating to the Internet.
 Individual states may also enact consumer protection laws that are more restrictive than the ones that already exist.

 Furthermore, the application of existing laws and regulations to Internet companies remains somewhat unclear.
 For example, as a result of the actions of advertisers in our network, we may be subject to existing laws and regulations relating to a wide variety of issues such as consumer privacy, gambling, sweepstakes, advertising, promotions, defamation, pricing, taxation, financial market regulation, quality of products and services, computer trespass, spyware, adware, child protection and intellectual property ownership and infringement.
-In addition, it is not clear whether existing laws that require licenses or permits for certain of our advertisers’ lines of business apply to us, including those related to insurance and securities brokerage, law offices and pharmacies.
+In addition, it is not clear whether existing laws that require licenses or permits for certain of our advertisers lines of business apply to us, including those related to insurance and securities brokerage, law offices and pharmacies.
 Existing federal and state laws that may impact the growth and profitability of our business include, among others:

-the Digital Millennium Copyright Act (DMCA) provides protection from copyright liability for online service providers that list or link to third party Web sites.
-We currently qualify for the safe harbor under the DMCA, however, if it were determined that we did not meet the safe harbor requirements, we could be exposed to copyright infringement litigation, which could be costly and time-consuming.
+| the Digital Millennium Copyright Act (DMCA) provides protection from copyright liability for online service providers that list or link to third party Web sites.
+We currently qualify for the safe harbor under the DMCA, however, if it were determined that we did not meet the safe harbor requirements, we could be exposed to copyright infringement litigation, which could be costly and time-consuming. |

-the Children’s Online Privacy Protection Act (COPPA) restricts the distribution of certain materials deemed harmful to children and impose limitations on the Web sites’ ability to collect personal information from minors.
-COPPA allows the Federal Trade Commission (FTC) to impose fines and penalties upon Web site operators whose sites do not fully comply with the law’s requirements.
+| the Childrens Online Privacy Protection Act (COPPA) restricts the distribution of certain materials deemed harmful to children and impose limitations on the Web sites ability to collect personal information from minors.
+COPPA allows the Federal Trade Commission (FTC) to impose fines and penalties upon Web site operators whose sites do not fully comply with the laws requirements.
 Another child protection law, the Child Online Protection Act (COPA), was intended to restrict the distribution of certain materials deemed harmful to children.
-This law was struck down as unconstitutional, but a similar federal or state law might be reintroduced in the future.
+This law was struck down as unconstitutional, but a similar federal or state law might be reintroduced in the future. |

-the Protection of Children from Sexual Predators Act requires online service providers to report evidence of violations of federal child pornography laws under certain circumstances.
+| the Protection of Children from Sexual Predators Act requires online service providers to report evidence of violations of federal child pornography laws under certain circumstances. |

-the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN SPAM) Act of 2003 establishes requirements for those who send commercial e-mail, spells out penalties for entities that transmit noncompliant commercial e-mail and/or whose products are advertised in noncompliant commercial e-mail and gives consumers the right to opt-out of receiving commercial e-mails.
+| the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN SPAM) Act of 2003 establishes requirements for those who send commercial e-mail, spells out penalties for entities that transmit noncompliant commercial e-mail and/or whose products are advertised in noncompliant commercial e-mail and gives consumers the right to opt-out of receiving commercial e-mails.
 The FTC is authorized to enforce the CAN-SPAM Act.
 This law also gives the Department of Justice the authority to enforce its criminal sanctions.
-Other federal and state agencies can enforce the law against organizations under their jurisdiction, and companies that provide Internet access may sue violators as well.
+Other federal and state agencies can enforce the law against organizations under their jurisdiction, and companies that provide Internet access may sue violators as well. |

-the Electronic Communications Privacy Act prevents private entities from disclosing Internet subscriber records and the contents of electronic communications, subject to certain exceptions.
+| the Electronic Communications Privacy Act prevents private entities from disclosing Internet subscriber records and the contents of electronic communications, subject to certain exceptions. |

-the Computer Fraud and Abuse Act and other federal and state laws protect computer users from unauthorized computer access/hacking, and other actions by third parties which may be viewed as a violation of privacy.
+| the Computer Fraud and Abuse Act and other federal and state laws protect computer users from unauthorized computer access/hacking, and other actions by third parties which may be viewed as a violation of privacy.
 Michigan and Utah child protection laws, designed to protect children under the age of 18 from receiving adult content via e-mail and other electronic forms of communication (e.g., cell phones and IM).
-Both Michigan and Utah have developed lists of minors’ e-mail addresses based on parents’ and guardians’ submissions.
+Both Michigan and Utah have developed lists of minors e-mail addresses based on parents and guardians submissions.
 Once an address has been on a list for 30 days, Web publishers are prohibited from sending the address anything containing, or even linking to, advertising for a product or service that a minor is legally prohibited from purchasing or using, even if the owner of that address previously requested to receive the information.
-In addition, senders need to match their own mailing lists against the state registries on at least a monthly basis, for which they must pay both Michigan and Utah a per-address fee.
+In addition, senders need to match their own mailing lists against the state registries on at least a monthly basis, for which they must pay both Michigan and Utah a per-address fee. |

 18

 Courts may apply each of these laws in unintended and unexpected ways.
 As a company that provides services over the Internet, we may be subject to an action brought under any of these or future laws governing online services.
-Among the types of legislation currently being considered at the federal and state levels are consumer laws regulating for the use of certain types of software applications or downloads and the use of “cookies.”
-These proposed laws are intended to target specific types of software applications often referred to as “spyware”, “invasiveware” or “adware”, although they may also cover certain applications currently used in the online advertising industry to serve and distribute advertisements.
+Among the types of legislation currently being considered at the federal and state levels are consumer laws regulating for the use of certain types of software applications or downloads and the use of cookies.
+These proposed laws are intended to target specific types of software applications often referred to as spyware, invasiveware or adware, although they may also cover certain applications currently used in the online advertising industry to serve and distribute advertisements.
 Thus, if passed, these laws would impose new obligations for companies that use such software applications or technologies.

 Many Internet services are automated, and companies such as ours may be unknowing conduits for illegal or prohibited materials.
-It is possible that some courts may impose a strict liability standard or require such companies to monitor their customers’ conduct.
+It is possible that some courts may impose a strict liability standard or require such companies to monitor their customers conduct.
 Although we would not be responsible or involved in any way in such illegal conduct, it is possible that we would somehow be held responsible for the actions of our advertisers or distribution partners.

 We may also be subject to costs and liabilities with respect to privacy issues.
 Several Internet companies have incurred penalties for failing to abide by the representations made in their privacy policies.
 In addition, several states have adopted legislation that requires businesses to implement and maintain reasonable security procedures and practices to protect sensitive personal information and to provide notice to consumers in the event of a security breach.
 Further, it is anticipated that additional federal and state privacy-related legislation will be enacted.
 Such legislation could negatively affect our business.